open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    std::unique_ptr<ComboBox> electrodeList;

-The declaration of the :code:`RateViewer.h` class should now look like this:
+The declaration of the :code:`RateViewerEditor.h` class should now look like this:

 .. code-block:: c++